Helping Your Children Throughout the Holidays

 Holiday Difficulties Require the Attention of an Attorney

 Unfortunately, the holidays can be a time where parents have a hard time seeing their children.
 If this is true of you, consult with a custody attorney as soon as possible to protect your parental rights.
-At Law Offices Of Mark M. Childress, our team is committed to defending your right to be a parent and to putting both your needs and the needs of your child first.
+At Law Office of Mark M. Childress, our team is committed to defending your right to be a parent and to putting both your needs and the needs of your child first.

 To learn more or to schedule a consultation, call us at (817) 497-8148 or visit us online.